Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Even the smallest critique makes them defensive.
-They feel attacked easily, even if the feedback was meant constructively.
+Even the slightest bit of critique makes them defensive.
+They feel attacked very easily, even if the critique was meant constructively.

 Hidden Arrogance